 Far from simply sniffles and a cough, influenza can hit seniors hard.
 With a vulnerable immune system, individuals over age 65 are particularly at risk of complications from the flu, which could be rather severe.
-As we enter into flu season, At-Home Care Company’s senior helpers in Des Moines and nearby areas provides influenza facts to help you and the seniors you care about be prepared for – and protected against – influenza.
+As we enter into flu season, At-Home Care Company, the top Des Moines dementia care provider and senior caregivers throughout the surrounding communities, offers influenza facts to help you and the seniors you care about be prepared for – and protected against – influenza.

 Signs and Symptoms

 Despite the fact that colds are widespread around this time of year as well, there are some telling differences between the typical cold and the flu.
 For instance, a cold may cause: